AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Compute optimized instance families.md

 -   Supports standard SSDs and ultra disks only.
 -   Offers a CPU-to-memory ratio of 1:2.
 -   Provides an ultra-high packet forwarding rate.
--   Uses 2.5 GHz Intel ® Xeon ® E5-2682 v4 \(Broadwell\) or Platinum 8163 \(Skylake\) processors for consistent computing performance.
+-   Uses 2.5 GHz Intel® Xeon® E5-2682 v4 \(Broadwell\) or Platinum 8163 \(Skylake\) processors for consistent computing performance.
 -   Provides high network performance based on large computing capacity.
--   Applies to the following scenarios:
+-   Scenarios:
-    -   Scenarios where large volumes of packets are received and transmitted, such as bullet screen and re-transmission of telecommunication information
+    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and re-transmission of telecommunication information
     -   Web frontend servers
     -   Frontend servers of MMO games
     -   Data analysis, batch processing, and video encoding